 Go shopping around Strøget

-You guessed it: Strøget is the place to go for shopping in Copenhagen.
+You guessed it: Strøget is the place to go for shopping in the Danish capital, and it is for sure one of the best things to do in Copenhagen.
 This long pedestrian street located in the city center is where you’ll find plenty of brands you love.
 Enjoy!

 Exploring beyond Copenhagen

-How did you like this post about what to see and do in Copenhagen?
+How did you like this post about the top things to do in Copenhagen?
 Was it helpful?
 Please let me know in the comments below.